bleonheart/Lilia/documentation/docs/libraries/lia.config.md

 **Purpose**

-Loads configuration values from the database.
+Loads configuration from the database.

 **Parameters**